LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 otherwise would be compiled to ensure that entity declared operators are local to the entities as required by Logtalk semantics).

-Tests that would require a portable way of specifying a source file text encoding plus a common extended text encoding (e.g. UTF-8) are currently skipped.
+Tests from the ISO Prolog standards that would require a portable way of specifying a source file text encoding plus a common extended text encoding (e.g. UTF-8) are currently skipped.

 Tests that are specified as undefined in the standards due to the potential of creating cyclic terms are skipped when using a backend Prolog compiler